Menu

 Picnic at the Freiburger Bächle | © Freiburg Erleben, Foto: Andreas Frank

-STUTTGART – Urban flair or historical charm, modern architecture or traditional half-timbered, colorful street art or ancient Ice Age art: Anyone planning a city trip in Baden-Württemberg has an abundance of choices.
-Each of the cities of Southwest Germany has its own character and offers countless opportunities to explore local characteristics.
-What unites them is their location on the water, which guarantees lively experiences everywhere.
+STUTTGART – Urban flair or historic charm, modern architecture or traditional half-timbered, colourful street art or ancient Ice Age art: anyone planning a city trip in Baden-Württemberg is spoilt for choice.
+Southwest Germany’s cities all have their own character and offers countless opportunities to discover local characteristics.
+What they all have in common is their location by the water, which guarantees lively experiences everywhere.

-Mannheim is greener than many other cities in Germany.
-Around two thirds of Mannheim is made up of natural areas, and some of it is even under nature and landscape protection.
-Two rivers, the Rhine and Neckar, meander through the city, and there are many green oases on its banks.
-One of them is the Neckar beach, where you can unwind in the deckchairs and hammocks with a view of the water.
-On sunny days and mild evenings, cool drinks from the Beach Bar are especially enjoyable.
-There are many other natural places to relax in the “square city:” In Luisenpark, old giant trees form the backdrop for a meditative sound concert and in the enchanted rose garden in Herzogenriedpark, you can daydream in the scent of flowers surrender.
+Mannheim is greener than many other cities in Germany: around two thirds of the city is made up of natural areas, and some of it is even a nature and landscape conservation area.
+Two rivers, the Rhine and Neckar, meander through the city, and there are many green oases on their banks.
+One of them is Neckarstrand Beach, where you can unwind in the deckchairs and hammocks overlooking the water on sunny days and balmy evenings.
+Cool drinks from the beach bar will keep you refreshed.
+There are plenty of other natural places to relax in the ‘city of squares’: In the Luisenpark, ancient giant trees provide the backdrop for a meditative sound concert, and in the enchanted rose garden in the Herzogenriedpark, you can daydream surrounded by the scent of flowers.

 tourism-bw.com/destinations/cities/mannheim

-Dolce Vita on the Neckar: Summer by the River in Heidelberg
+La Dolce Vita at the Neckar: Summer at the River in Heidelberg

-Strolling, chatting and munching – you can always live well in Heidelberg.
-When the official “Summer by the River” is declared in August, the “dolce vita” dominates the weekend agenda and the city moves a little closer to the River Neckar.
-On these days, even the busy street B37 is closed to car traffic and belongs entirely to pedestrians and passers-by.
-People can experience a lot on the temporary promenade between Alter Brücke (the old bridge) and Neckarlauer (the lookout).
-There are two stages, a children's program, delicious street food and many attractions ranging from a drone laser show to water skiing.
-A real holiday feeling permeates the city beach, and it becomes a feel-good place on the Neckar River with a chillout area, live music and beach yoga.
+Strolling, talking and snacking – life is good at any time of the year in Heidelberg.
+But when the official ‘Summer at the River’ is celebrated at the Neckar River in August, the dolce vita takes over for a weekend and the city moves a little closer to the water.
+On these days, the busy main road is closed to motorized traffic and belongs entirely to pedestrians.
+There is plenty to do between the Old Bridge Alter Brücke and the Neckarlauer Promenade.
+Two stages, a children's programme, delicious street food and many attractions, from drone laser shows to water skiing, guarantee fun, games and enjoyment by the river.
+For a real holiday feeling, head to the city beach, the feel-good spot on the Neckarlauer Promenade, with a chill-out area, live music and beach yoga.

 heidelberg-marketing.de/en/

-Family Party in the Park: The Karlsruhe Festival
+Family Party in the Park: ‘Das FEST’ in Karlsruhe

 karlsruhe-erleben.de/en

-Whether you are a nature fan, a connoisseur, or an athlete, Heilbronn offers water options for everyone - especially in summer when leisure life takes place around the Neckar.
-Active people plunge into the cool water by canoe, SUP (Stand Up Paddle Board) or pedal boat.
-If you like a more relaxed pace, you will find many beautiful places on the banks of the Neckar for a break or you can explore the diversity of the “Neckarmeile,” southern Germany's largest restaurant mile.
-You can combine water fun and enjoyment with a ride in a “BBQ Donut.”
-The round boats are eye-catching and offer various culinary arrangements from barbecue sets to wine tasting.
-The Neckar shines in a very special light at the Heilbronn Light Festival in June.
-In addition to atmospheric illuminations, visitors can expect culture, music and great food.
+Whether you are a nature lover, a connoisseur, or a sports enthusiast, Heilbronn offers water fun for everyone - especially in summer, when the Neckar River is the centre of leisure activities.
+Active people can head out onto the water with a canoe, SUP or pedal boat.
+Those who prefer a more relaxed pace, will find many beautiful places to take a break on the banks of the Neckar River or enjoy the variety of the ‘Neckarmeile’, the largest gastronomic mile in southern Germany.
+You can combine water fun and food with a trip in the ‘BBQ Donut’.
+The round boats are a real eye-catcher and offer a variety of culinary arrangements from barbecue sets to wine tastings.
+In June, the Neckar River shines bright during the Heilbronner Lichterfest (Heilbronn Festival of Lights), which offers culture, music and culinary delights as well as atmospheric illuminations.

 heilbronn.de

-Nightlife in a World Heritage Site: Caracalla Therme Baden-Baden
+Nightlife in a World Heritage Site: Caracalla Spa in Baden-Baden

-Baden-Baden is part of the UNESCO World Heritage Site “Great Spa Towns of Europe” and is famous for its thermal springs.
-Several thousand gallons of thermal water have been gushing out of the springs every day for over 2,000 years.
-The Romans knew about the healing power of the thermal springs and built the first thermal baths.
-In the historic Friedrichsbad, you can immerse yourself in the past: the extensive bath was opened in 1877 based on the model of the Roman thermal baths, the ruins of which lie directly below.
-The modern counterpart is the Caracalla thermal baths with its extensive bathing and sauna area.
-Every first Friday of the month, the spa invites visitors to celebrate and relax in the evening with special performances, unique sauna infusions, live music by the water pool and spectacular dance shows.
+Baden-Baden is one of the UNESCO World Heritage ‘Great Spa Towns of Europe’ and is world-famous for its thermal springs.
+For over 2,000 years, several thousand litres of thermal water have been gushing out of them every day.
+Even the Romans knew about the healing power of the thermal springs and built the first thermal baths.
+You can immerse yourself in the past in the historic Friedrichsbad Spa, which was opened in 1877, modelled on the Roman thermal baths, the ruins of which are still directly underneath it.
+The Caracalla Spa with its extensive bathing and sauna area provides a modern counterpart.
+Every first Friday of the month, the spa invites visitors to celebrate and relax in the evening with special performances, unique sauna infusions, live music by the pool and spectacular dance shows.

 baden-baden.com

 Water lovers beware!
-In Pforzheim, you can surf in the middle of the city.
-After seven years and many hours of volunteer work, the “Blackforestwave” has been bringing a real hang-loose feeling to the Black Forest since 2021 and making the hearts of surfers big and small beat faster.
-It's not just club members who can let off steam on the wave in Metzelgraben, a canal on the Nagold.
-Beginners and curious people are also invited to try out the beginner-friendly wave and celebrate their first successes.
-The “Open Surf” events in April and September are good opportunities for this.
-An open-air stage right next to the wave, ukulele workshops, food trucks, balance boards, a slackline and the chillout area ensure that landlubbers don't miss out during the festival.
+In Pforzheim you can surf right in the city centre.
+After seven years and many hours of voluntary work, the ‘Blackforestwave’ opened in 2021 and brings that ‘hanging loose’ feeling to the Black Forest, making the hearts of surfers young and old beat faster.
+But it's not just club members who ride the wave in the Metzelgraben, a canal in the Nagold River.
+Beginners and anyone who just fancies giving it a go can also try out the beginner-friendly wave and celebrate their first successes.
+The ‘Open Surf’ events in April and September are good opportunities to do so.
+An open-air stage right next to the wave, ukulele workshops, food trucks, balance boards, a slackline and a chillout area ensure that landlubbers don't miss out on these relaxed festivals.

 stadt-land-enz.de/en

-Good Times with Street Streams: Enjoying the Bächle (little streams) in Freiburg
+Good Times at the Little Urban Streams: Enjoying the Bächle in Freiburg

 visit.freiburg.de/en

-The former freight tanker “Wilhelm Knipscheer” is located in the middle of Stuttgart’s industrial area, between the B10 and the Mercedes-Benz test track.
-The site was formerly a coal loading point and was converted into a cultural shipyard with great attention to detail.
-The heart of “Frida's Pier” beats on the lower deck of the freighter: where 900 tons of gravel and coal used to be stored.
-Well-known international DJs, collectives, and sound artists offer the best clubbing below the surface of the water on the weekends.
-When the weather is good, the upper deck and the adjacent pier with lounge furniture, bars, food stalls and several floors create a unique open-air feeling.
-Daytime catering, and an area dedicated to children, will soon make the special location on and under the water accessible to even more people.
+The former cargo ship ‘Wilhelm Knipscheer’ is located in the middle of Stuttgart’s industrial area, between the state road B10 and the Mercedes-Benz test track.
+Formerly a coal port and was converted into a cultural shipyard called ‘Frida’s Pier’ with great attention to detail.
+The heart of the venue beats on the lower deck of the cargo ship, where 900 tons of gravel and coal used to be stored.
+At the weekends, Well-known international DJs, collectives, and sound artists serve up a fabulous club experience below the water.
+Weather permitting, the upper deck and the adjacent pier offer a unique open-air experience with lounge furniture, bars, food stands, and several floors.
+Daytime catering and a children’s area, will soon make this special location on, in and under the water interesting for even more people.

 stuttgart-tourist.de/en